iotile/poduino/examples/blink-tutorial/README.md

 ## Have fun!!!

-At this point, you have successfully managed to control the PODuino and build a data logger.
-All with BLE support, and without writing any web site code.
+Congratulations!
+You moved from blinking the Arduino Mega LED via the standard Arduino IDE to setting up an IOTile low power wireless network with a cloud-connected data logger.
+You've done a complete device-to-cloud integration without any of the typical complexity of wireless development or web site code.
+What will you build next?